Rochester Institute of Technology: Mascot

 RIT's athletics nickname is the "Tigers", a name given following the undefeated men's basketball season of 1955–56.

-Prior to that, RIT's athletic teams were called the "Techmen" and had blue and silver as the sports colors.
+The first ever mascot of RIT was a dog named "Brownie," a terrier that acted as the school's mascot during World War I. Later, RIT's athletic teams were called the "Techmen" and had blue and silver as the sports colors.
 In 1963, RIT students fundraised using ‘Tigershares’ to buy a rescued Bengal tiger cub that became the university's mascot, named SpiRIT which stands for Student Pride in RIT.
 Ambitious students were trained as the Tiger Cubs handlers and took him to most sport events until 1964.
 It was then discovered that the cub was ill and eventually he was put down due to these health complications.
 The original tiger's pelt now resides in the RIT Archive Collections at RIT Libraries.
 RIT helped the Seneca Park Zoo purchase a new tiger shortly after SpiRIT's death, but it was not used as a school mascot.
 A bronze sculpture by D.H.S.
 Wehle in the center of the Henrietta campus now provides an everlasting version of the mascot.